This Easy Football Cake is the perfect game day dessert! Use this simple step-by-step tutorial to make this recipe for your next football party!

 With Super Bowl just days away, we’re all planning our menus and inviting people over for the

 Sometimes it’s easy to forget that game day food is more than just meat, cheese, and chips; you gotta have dessert too!

 I completely understand how crazy things can get when you’re throwing a party and trying to get everything picked up and made.

 That’s why this cake is perfect because it’s just so easy and takes so little time!

-How To Make Football Cake:
+How To Make A Football Shaped Cake:

 As I said, this is a really easy cake to make and you can do a few different things with the batter.
-You can make two single layer cakes or one layer cake or you can make a single layer cake and a dozen or so cupcakes!
+You can make two single-layer cakes or one layer cake or you can make a single layer cake and a dozen or so cupcakes!

 You can also use the recipe in this post (my favorite doctored up chocolate cake recipe) or you can use a simple box mix!